Funding AI for Good: A Call for Meaningful Engagement: Methods

 Using these criteria, the first author then examined the remaining links, and the second author reviewed the selections.
 The first two authors then resolved any disagreements.
 We narrowed down to 35 funding documents (19 funding calls and 16 grant announcements) for in-depth qualitative analysis.
-The funding programs represent 23 funders and around \$410 million in investments in aggregate.
+The funding programs represent 23 funders and aggregate investments of around \$410 million.
 We also included supplementary materials referenced in funding documents in our qualitative dataset, as they offer important details about the funding programs, such as Frequently Asked Questions and application forms.
 For example, we supplemented the Google AI Impact Challenge funding call~\cite{google_google_2018} with its application guide~\cite{google_google_2019}, which laid out selection criteria and application questions.

-\paragraph{Dataset description} Table~\ref{tab:funding_doc_mr} in Appendix~\ref{app:funding_doc} provides the list of funding documents and information about the funding programs (e.g., funding amount, duration, supporting funders, target regions).
-Our dataset covers a wide range of programs from 2017 to 2025, aiming at both real-world implementation and use-inspired research.
+\paragraph{Dataset description} Table~\ref{tab:funding_doc_mr} in Appendix~\ref{app:funding_doc} provides the list of funding documents and information about the funding programs (e.g., funding amount, duration, supporting funders, target regions).\footnote{The full dataset can be accessed through this link: \\https://github.com/nicole-hjlin/chi2026-ai-for-good-funding-dataset.} Our dataset covers a wide range of programs from 2017 to 2025, aiming at both real-world implementation and use-inspired research.
 These funding documents were provided by government agencies (11 funding documents), philanthropic foundations (10), nonprofit organizations (7), and private technology companies (8) based in English-speaking countries.
 These funders were headquartered in the United States (26), the United Kingdom (5), Canada (4), Sweden (3), Germany (1), Ireland (1), and Australia (1).
 These funding programs targeted applications from countries including the United States (5), the United Kingdom (1), Ireland (1), and South Africa (1), as well as broader regions including globally (14), Africa (9), Latin America (2), and Low- and Medium-Income Countries (2).